angular-ui/bootstrap/src/tooltip/docs/readme.md

 - `tooltip` takes text only and will escape any HTML provided.
 - `tooltip-template` takes text that specifies the location of a template to use for the tooltip.
-- `tooltip-html-unsafe` takes
+- `tooltip-html` takes
-  whatever HTML is provided and displays it in a tooltip; it's called "unsafe" because the HTML is not sanitized. *The user is responsible for ensuring the content is safe to put into the DOM!*
+  whatever HTML is provided and displays it in a tooltip; *The user is responsible for ensuring the content is safe to put into the DOM!*
+- `tooltip-html-unsafe` -- deprecated in favour of `tooltip-html`

 The tooltip directives provide several optional attributes to control how they will display: